letsdoit-go/guru/README.md

 ### "Controller 'POT1' not found"
 - The controller name in your mapping doesn't match hardware
-- Check logs for `NEW_CTRL_MAP` event showing available controllers
+- Check logs for `NewControllerMap` event showing available controllers
 - Verify Pin Proxy server is running and controllers are connected

 ### "Failed to initialize mapping"
 - Track, plugin, or parameter name doesn't exist in Sushi
-- Review `INIT_MAPPING` event in logs showing which mapping failed
+- Review `InitMapping` event in logs showing which mapping failed
 - Verify Sushi is running and accessible

 ### Events not processing
 - Check that MappingManager subscribed to `UiEvent` (logged at startup)
-- Verify `MAPPINGS_INITIALIZED` event was emitted
+- Verify `MappingsInitialized` event was emitted
 - Enable `DEBUG` logging to see event flow through observer

 ## Project Structure